gildahl/Background-Game-Profile-Switcher/Readme.txt

 How to configure Profiles and Command Line Templates
 ====================================================
-Profiles are files such as MyProfile.vcd for Virtual Controller, or MyProfile.ugc for UltraMap.
+Profiles are files that define specific game controller configurations such as Ikari.vcd for Virtual Controller, or 4-way.ugc for UltraMap.
 To make command line creation easier, you may specify the profile separately in the "Profile name" field, and then choose a command line template in the "Command line template" field.
 This template will typically contain one of the following field tags:

 [profile_name]        - will be replaced by the filename or contents of "Profile name" field [profile_full_name]   - will be replaced by the full path/file or contents of "Profile name" field